Alkali–aggregate reaction

 Alkali–aggregate reaction is a term mainly referring to a reaction which occurs over time in concrete between the highly alkaline cement paste and non-crystalline silicon dioxide, which is found in many common aggregates.
 This reaction can cause the expansion of the altered aggregate, leading to spalling and loss of strength of concrete.

 More accurate terminology

 The alkali–aggregate reaction is a general, but relatively vague, expression which can lead to confusion.
-More precise definitions include the following:
+More exact definitions include the following: